abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 // delete all content from the set exampleSet.clear();
 // exampleset now contains []
-// the delete$ observable publishes the delete values
+// the exampleset.delete$ observable publishes value1, value2update and value3

 // close all subscritions to the set exampleSet.complete();